kacool4/BCK_ESXi/README.md

 * Can I put multiple vCenters?
    > Yes.
 You can put all the vCenters in the server_list.txt  in the format of one under another NOT in one line separated via commas.

+ * Can I use those files to restore the hosts?
+   > Yes.
+BUT BE Careful as the restore is working on the exact same version and build version.
+You cannot backup esxi 6.7 build 19898904 and restore to 6.7 Build 20497097 (or even ESXi version 7.x).
+If your backup is esxi 6.7 build 19898904 then when you rebuild a new ESXi and want to restore from the files must be version esxi 6.7 build 19898904